jasonfilippou/crypto_rec_service/README.md

 }
 ```

-It appears that over the month of January 2022, Ethereum offered the best normalized price.
+It appears that over the month of January 2022, for which we have data, Ethereum offered the best normalized price.
 We offer
 10 decimal digits of numerical accuracy both in the application and in the database.

 ### Aggregate stats for a given crypto and all cryptos